Popmotion/popmotion/docs/blog/20170704-manually-set-scroll-while-ios-momentum-scroll-bounces.md

 ## The problem

-Here's the code to restore a previous scroll position, recalculated to accomodate the newly-loaded messages:
+Here's the code to restore a previous scroll position, (which has to be recalculated to accommodate the newly-loaded messages):

 ```javascript
 node.scrollTop = node.scrollHeight - prevScrollTop;
 ```

-Works great in every browser, except of course the new IE:
+Works great in every browser, except of course the modern-day IE:

 ![Knew this wouldn't be so simple](/static/images/chat-without-hack.gif)

+As you can see, the scroll position stays at the top, almost as if we never manually reset the scroll position at all.

-The problem, as I began to understand, was that if you try and manually a node's (and probably the viewport's) scroll position **while iOS is doing it's out-of-bounds bouncy thing**, that scroll position will be immedietly overridden by the rest of the bounce animation.
+The problem, as I began to understand, was that if you try and manually set a node's (and probably the viewport's) scroll position **while iOS is doing it's out-of-bounds bouncy thing**, that scroll position will be immediately overridden by the rest of the bounce animation.

 ## The fix